announcekitapp/announcekit-react/readme.md

 Common props you may want to specify include:

 - **`widget`** - The url of the widget.
 You can obtain it while creating or editing widget in AnnounceKit Dashboard.
-- `style` - You can apply CSS rules to modify / tune the position of the widget.
+- `widgetStyle` - You can apply CSS rules to modify / tune the position of the widget.
 - `catchClick` - Element selector to catch clicks and open the widget.
 - `floatWidget` - Set true if the widget is a Float widget.
 - `embedWidget` - Set true if the widget is a Embed widget.
-- `userData` - User properties (for user tracking)
+- `user` - User properties (for user tracking)
+- `data` - Segmentation data
 - `onWidgetOpen` - Called when the widget is opened.
 - `onWidgetClose` - Called when the widget is closed.
 - `onWidgetResize` - Called when the widget is resized.